The causal interpretation of acceleration factors: Acceleration factors in presence of unmeasured heterogeneity

-While $\theta_m$ equals $\theta$ in the presence of $U_0$ (cf. \cref{prop:1}), the Cox estimand deviates from the causal hazard ratio so that the Cox estimate is biased.
-The deviation is affected by the frailty distribution and increases with increasing frailty variance (\cref{table:1}).
+For comparison, per simulated dataset, also the Cox estimate was obtained by fitting the marginal Cox model to $T |A$ using the \texttt{coxph} function from the \texttt{R} package \texttt{survival}.
+While indeed $\theta_m$ equals $\theta$ in the presence of $U_0$ (cf. \cref{prop:1}), the Cox estimand deviates from the conditional (causal) hazard ratio so that the Cox estimator is a biased estimator for $\exp(\beta)$.
+The latter bias is affected by the frailty distribution and increases with increasing frailty variance as shown in \cref{table:1}.For Gamma frailty with \(\exp(\beta) = 1/3 \), the mean of the exponential of the 1000 Cox estimates equals \(0.477\), \(0.577\), and \(0.695\) for \(\rho_{0} = 0.5, 1,\) and \(2\), respectively.
+When \(\exp(\beta) = 3\), the corresponding means are \(2.095\), \(1.732\), and \(1.439\).

-In the presence of censoring, the formulation of $\theta_m$ on the survival scale \cref{eq:obs_acc_factor} is employed, and will accordingly be unaffected by neither $U_0$ nor the censoring distribution.
-On the contrary, the Cox estimand will be impacted by both $U_0$ as well as the censoring distribution.
-In \cref{fig1-cox} this is demonstrated by Cox estimates ($n_{\mathrm{obs}} = 1e6$) for Gamma distributed $U_0$ ($\mathrm{var}(U_0) = 1$), an increasing time to follow-up and independent censoring given by an exponentially distributed censoring time $C$ with varying means.
+In the presence of censoring, the formulation of \(\theta_m\) on the survival scale (\cref{eq:obs_acc_factor}) applies and is unaffected by neither \(U_0\) nor the censoring distribution.
+While this result is immediate from Theorem~\ref{prop:1}, it is worth noting since the Cox estimator, in contrast, is influenced by both.
+In \cref{fig1-cox} this is demonstrated by Cox estimates ($n_{\mathrm{obs}} = 10^6$) for Gamma distributed $U_0$ ($\mathrm{var}(U_0) = 1$), $\theta=0.693$ with a varying follow-up time (equal to quantiles of the $T^{1}$ distribution) and independent censoring given by an exponentially distributed censoring time $C$ with varying means.
+The expected value of $\hat{\theta}_{m}$ does not depend on the follow-up time or the censoring distribution and equals $\theta$.
+The deviation between the expected value of the Cox estimator and the true estimand $\beta$ increases with longer follow-up and, on average, longer censoring times.
+For example, for studies with follow-up time equal to $6.46$ $(F_{T^1}(6.46)=0.6)$ the exponential of the Cox estimate equals $0.49$ in absence of censoring and $0.45$ for exponentially distributed censoring times with mean equal to $0.5 \mathbb{E}[T^1]= 3.41$ and deviates from the exponential of the conditional (causal) hazard ratio equal to $\exp (1/3)$.

-\subsubsection{Effect heterogeneity}
+\subsection{Effect heterogeneity}

-We now consider the presence of effect heterogeneity in the time-invariant conditional acceleration factor.
+Next, we consider heterogeneity of the time-invariant conditional acceleration factor as described in SCM (\ref{SCAFT_lin_rel}).

-In the presence of effect heterogeneity, the results for the case of effect homogeneity no longer holds.
-In particular, the conditional causal, that is time-invariant, and marginal causal estimands no longer coincide, $\theta$ and $\eta$ differ and $\theta$ can no longer be presented on the forms \cref{eq:est1}, \cref{eq:est2}.